Uniform parameterization of subanalytic sets and diophantine applications: Introduction

 \section{Introduction}

 The aim of this section is to give an informal account of the results appearing in this paper.
 Precise definitions and statements are given in the next section.

 So, we are concerned with {\it parameterizations} of bounded definable subsets of real euclidean space.
 The definability here is with respect to some fixed (and, for the moment, arbitrary) o-minimal expansion of the real field.
 By a parameterization of such a set $X \subseteq \R^n$, we mean a finite collection of definable maps from $(0, 1)^m$ to $\R^n$, where $m:= \text{dim}(X)$, whose ranges cover $X$.
 The fact that parameterizations always exist is an easy consequence of the cell decomposition theorem, but the aim is to construct them with certain differentiability conditions imposed on the parameterizing functions together with bounds on their derivatives.
-The first result in this generality was obtained in \cite{PW} (by adapting methods of Yomdin \cite{YY} and Gromov \cite{gromov} who dealt with the semi-algebraic case), where it was shown that for each positive integer $r$ there exists a parametrization consisting of $C^r$ functions all of whose derivatives (up to order $r$) are bounded by $1$.
+The first result in this generality was obtained in \cite{PW} (by adapting methods of Yomdin \cite{YY} and Gromov \cite{gromov} who dealt with the semi-algebraic case), where it was shown that for each positive integer $r$ there exists a parameterization consisting of $C^r$ functions all of whose derivatives (up to order $r$) are bounded by $1$.
 Further, the parameterizing functions may be found {\it uniformly}.
 This means that if $\mathcal{X} = \{ X_t : t \in T \}$ is a definable family of $m$-dimensional subsets of $(0, 1)^n$ (say), i.e. the relation ``$t \in T \text{and} x \in X_t$'' is definable in both $x$ and $t$, then there exists a positive integer $N_r$ such that for each $t \in T$, at most $N_r$ functions are required to parameterize $X_t$ and each such function is definable in $t$.
 (The bound $N_r$ does, of course, also depend on the family $\mathcal{X}$, but we usually suppress this in the notation.
 The point is that it is independent of $t$.)
 Unfortunately, the methods of \cite{PW} do not give an explicit bound for $N_r$ and it is the first aim of this paper to do so in the case that the ambient o-minimal structure is the restricted analytic field $\R_{an}$ (where the bounded definable sets are precisely the bounded subanalytic sets), or a suitable reduct of it.
 We prove, in this case, that $N_r$ may be taken to be a polynomial in $r$ (which depends only on the given family $\mathcal{X}$).
-While we have only diophantine applications in mind here, this result already gives a complete answer to an open question, raized by Yomdin, coming from the study of entropy and dynamical systems (see e.g. \cite{YY}, \cite{YY2}, \cite{gromov}, \cite{Burguet-Liao-Yang}).
-In fact, even in the case that the ambient structure is just the ordered field of real numbers (which is certainly a suitable reduct of $\R_{an}$ to which our result applies), the polynomial bound appears to be new and, indeed, gives a partial answer to a question raized in \cite{Burguet-Liao-Yang} (just below Remark 3.8).
+While we have only diophantine applications in mind here, this result already gives a complete answer to an open question, raised by Yomdin, coming from the study of entropy and dynamical systems (see e.g. \cite{YY}, \cite{YY2}, \cite{gromov}, \cite{Burguet-Liao-Yang}).
+In fact, even in the case that the ambient structure is just the ordered field of real numbers (which is certainly a suitable reduct of $\R_{an}$ to which our result applies), the polynomial bound appears to be new and, indeed, gives a partial answer to a question raised in \cite{Burguet-Liao-Yang} (just below Remark 3.8); the essential missing ingredient to solve this question completely is an effective form of the preparation result of \cite{MillerD} in the semi-algebraic case.
 Our uniform $C^r$-parameterization theorem also holds for the expansion of $\R_{an}$ by all power functions (i.e. the structure usually denoted $\R_{an}^{pow}$) and suitable reducts (to be clarified in section 2) of it.
+In fact, we obtain a pre-parameterization result in Section \ref{sec:a-b-m} which underlies $C^r$-parameterizations.